Frequently Asked Questions and Their Answers

 14. What should I do if I missed/failed the P.L.A.T.?

 Students who miss/fail the P.L.A.T. can take the makeup test, which is another P.L.A.T. exam.

-Students who fail the makeup test or whose overall score is below 70 attend the summer school.
+Students who fail the makeup test or whose overall score is below 70 attend the paid summer course voluntarily.

 If your absentee rate is above 15% of the classes taught, you can attend summer school but can not take the P.L.A.T.

 Total class hours may vary in line with the official holidays and weather conditions.

 It is students’ responsibility to keep records of their absent days.
 Students are not informed about this.

 17. Is Summer Course obligatory?